Heavy Vehicle Combination (Class 1)

 - At least 7 days must have elapsed from the date of failure before you are allowed another try.

-- You must make another appointment with the SAAQ and report to the test with a heavy vehicle corresponding to the licence class and endorsement sought.
+- You must make another appointment with the SAAQ and report to the test with a heavy vehicle corresponding to the licence class and endorsements sought.

 - If you are only retaking the heavy vehicle road test, you must conduct a pre-trip inspection before reporting to the test with the vehicle.